ff137/aries-cloudcontroller-python/README.md

 ## Available APIs

-Currently the following top-level APIs are available in the client.
-Each api maps to the topics as used by the ACA-Py swagger UI.
+The following top-level APIs are currently available in the client.
+Each API maps to the topics used by the ACA-Py swagger UI:

 - `action_menu`
 - `basicmessage`